Forsyth, J Dudley

 Photo: Peter Hildebrand

-John Dudley Forsyth (1874-1926) was a painter, sculptor and stained glass artist, who worked with James Powell & Sons up to 1891 and then for Henry Holiday, before setting up his own studio in Hampstead in about 1900.
+John Dudley Forsyth (1874-1926) was a painter, sculptor and stained glass artist.
+He was initially an apprentice with James Powell & Sons but decided to accompany Henry Holiday when the latter left to establish his own studio in 1891.
+He set up his own studio in Hampstead in about 1900.
 Holiday’s passion for the human figure as a vehicle for emotion certainly influenced Forsyth’s choice and treatment of subjects in the years ahead.